 GraceMed networks with other community organizations to provide a strong safety net offering services to those who are struggling with life’s most basic needs.
 Our Community Cares program works tirelessly to help patients facing barriers to receiving medical care and sometimes challenges in daily living.
 Our Homeless Outreach works collaboratively with homeless shelters, drop-in centers, law enforcement, and veteran health centers to provide care to those without a traditional address.
 And our Oral Health Outreach program provides on-site dental services to schools, nursing homes, community senior centers, Head Starts, and churches throughout the year.

-The disruption brought on by the pandemic will certainly have an impact on the number of people in need of affordable medical, dental, and vision services.
+The disruption brought on by the pandemic continues to have an impact on the number of people in need of affordable medical, dental, and vision services.
 Losing a job means losing more than just a paycheck.
-In 2019 GraceMed had over 108,000 patient visits where the patient did not have traditional health insurance.
-Of those visits, 37% did not have Medicaid or Medicare.
+In 2020 GraceMed had over 125,000 patient visits where the patient did not have traditional health insurance.
+Of those visits, 30% did not have Medicaid or Medicare.
 That number will most likely increase as more people find themselves in the gap, not qualifying for Medicaid yet not able to independently purchase insurance.
 With the help of community donations, we are able to offer medical and dental vouchers to offset the cost of exams for those with the greatest need.

 Through good times and bad, community health clinics provide an oasis of care that people can count on.
 GraceMed is here to provide the peace of mind that comes from knowing that whatever life delivers, the ability to take care of yourself is not out of reach.